 • Ensure you involve the parents in the planning of the adventure ride, so that they can plan their own rides after the project

-• It’s good to measure whether participants are more or less confident in riding a bike, or whether they are encouraged them to try riding bikes more.
+• It’s good to measure whether participants are more or less confident in riding a bike, or whether they feel encouraged to try riding bikes more.
 This is done by a ‘hands up’ survey or with a questionnaire, where participants are asked to confirm or not, certain statements about their view of cycling.

 • Make sure parents and carers feel their child is safe (so they don’t feel the need to be by their side all the time) – this will allow children to engage in peer to peer teaching, and parents and carers to engage with each other.